remidinishanth/distributed_systems/README.md

 Abstraction is an extension of encapsulation.
 It is the process of selecting data from a larger pool to show only the relevant details to the object.

 ### UML diagrams notation

+When creating a diagram using the Unified Modeling Language (UML), there are two views that can be expressed.
+* The first is the contents and components of an individual class itself, the internal view of the class.
+* The second is the view reflecting relationships between classes, the external view of the class.

+Both parts are necessary for us to understand the internal structure and external relationships related to a class.

+#### Internal view
 ![image](https://github.com/remidinishanth/oops_and_design_patterns/assets/19663316/a6b99809-8bdb-476b-82e7-0a51a9887d87)

+#### External relationships
 ![](images/uml_diagrams_notation.png)
 ![](images/Uml_classes.png)